DAB0mB/react-styleql/README.md

 # StyleQL

 Motivation: React-Native doesn't ship with a CSS query selector engine like the browser does.
-As such, I had to implement a custom query selector engine, that uses 100% JavaScript and is completely separated from the DOM API; thus StyleQL was born.
+Accordingly, I have decided to implement a custom query selector engine, that uses 100% JavaScript and is completely separated from the DOM API.
+I call it StyleQL.

-StyleQL was built with React-Native in mind, but it's completely agnostic to the framework or the environment you're using, so in theory, it can be used anywhere.
-For now, there's a single adapter to support React applications, with 3 environments in mind: DOM (browser, [Electron](https://www.electronjs.org/)), [React-Native](https://reactnative.dev/), and [Ink](https://github.com/vadimdemedes/ink) (for building CLIs).
+While StyleQL was built with React-Native in mind, it's completely agnostic to the framework or the environment you're using, so in theory, it can be used anywhere.
+For now, there's a single adapter to support React applications, in 3 different environments: DOM (browser, [Electron](https://www.electronjs.org/)), [React-Native](https://reactnative.dev/), and [Ink](https://github.com/vadimdemedes/ink) (for building CLIs).

 StyleQL differs in the following from a traditional style sheet: